OCIUS Technology: Notable vessels

 A chartered Solar Sailor ferry operates on Sydney Harbour, carrying 100 passengers.

 A second ferry was built for the Shanghai World Expo, in association with Suntech Power, carrying 186 passengers.

 Four ferries operate in Hong Kong carrying 100 passengers each.

+In December 2024, Ocius officially launched the first of two uncrewed surface vessels, known as Bluebottles, for the New Zealand Defence Force.
+The first of the vessels adopted by the New Zealand Navy were christened Tahi and Rua, after the Maori words for 'one' and 'two'.

+Ocius and AUKUS

+The Bluebottles developed by Ocius have been flagged as potentially having a key role to play in the Aukus security partnership between Australia, the United States and the United Kingdom.